alexsquires/lazy_vasp/README.md

 when.sh: grep for calculation timestamp

-clean_calc: delete all output files for a 'clean' re-run.
+clean_calc: delete all VASP output files for a 'clean' re-run.

 ### DEPRECATED